Meet Zac Blanchard

 People gathered outside the entrance of a building labeled "The Public Works Experience," decorated with black, orange, and white balloons.
 A man with a microphone, a woman with a stroller, and children are present, indicating a public event or opening.

-Zac, alongside his wife Alexa and their children Jude and Beau, resides near Cross Street Market in Baltimore, where they are active members of the Catholic Community of South Baltimore.
-He led the Federal Hill Neighborhood Association as its president and block captain chair for many years, and also served as the Design Committee chair of Federal Hill Main Street.
-Through Zac's commitment and efforts to the community, Baltimore has already seen positive changes.
-Zac started multiple annual events for the neighborhood and local school, initiated a church softball team that had over 60 players this past spring, helped double the size of the high school’s football program, and helped coordinate neighbors to pressure elected officials to shut down a neighborhood establishment that had two shootings, two stabbings, and other serious crime.
+Zac resides in Federal Hill with his wife Alexa and their children Jude and Beau, where they are active members of the Catholic Community of South Baltimore.
+Through Zac's commitment and efforts to the community, Baltimore has already made positive change.
+He spearheaded multiple annual events for the neighborhood and local school, initiated a church softball team that had more than sixty players, helped double the size of Digital Harbor High School’s football program, and coordinated neighbors to pressure elected officials to shut down a nuisance neighborhood establishment.

 Zac Blanchard